Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - **Research Notebook**

 - [ ] The student created a research notebook to record details about their meetings with the first reader and additional research notes
 - [ ] The research notebook contains evidence of numerous dated entries for research meetings and additional notes
 - [ ] After creation, the contents of the research notebook have regular dated entries throughout the Fall 2025 semester
 - [ ] The contents of the research notebook have a clear connection to the research project
 - [ ] The contents of the research notebook give evidence of regular progress on the research project
+- [ ] The research notebook demonstrates critical thinking and reflection on research challenges
+- [ ] The research notebook includes references to relevant literature and resources
+- [ ] The research notebook shows evidence of iterative problem-solving and decision-making

 - **Project Presentation**